- Exotic and beautiful fish like the lionfish, whale shark, manta ray, and sea dragon add to the vibrant diversity of the ocean’s coral reefs.

 Coral reefs have a reputation for being home to colorful animals and some of the most beautiful coral and sea anemones in the world, but there’s a lot of wildlife to cover in these diverse aquatic landscapes.
 Our list looks to cover the true diversity of animals that call the coral reef home, and that includes mammals and birds as well as fish and more bizarre marine life.
 These 10 animals couldn’t exist in quite the same way without the coral reef, and the reef ecosystem wouldn’t be the same without them.

 #10.
-Animals That Live in Coral Reefs: Whale Sharks — Mighty But Gentle Beasts
+Whale Sharks — Mighty But Gentle Beasts

 The whale shark has the distinction of being the largest fish in the world, and that means that it needs an environment that can support its ferocious appetite.
 As a result, whale sharks are known to migrate to coral reefs throughout the world.
 Despite that, the whale shark employs an incredibly efficient approach to digestion —essentially vacuuming up anything in its path and filtering out anything that doesn’t suit its appetite.
 Feeding with whale sharks is a popular attraction throughout Belize and other locations, an act that’s a lot less threatening when you realize that the whale shark’s 300 teeth are just used for filtering water.

 #9.
-Animals That Live in Coral Reefs: Sea Turtles — The Gardeners of the Reef
+Sea Turtles — The Gardeners of the Reef

 Green sea turtles are one of a rare few species of large animals that graze on seabed grass, and that can have a dramatic effect on the ecosystem — especially in an environment like a coral reef.
 They manage, spread, and nurture these seabeds which serve as an integral component of the healthy environment that coral reefs foster.
 The Hawksbill sea turtle in particular serves a vital role in many coral communities by pruning sponges that could otherwise halt the growth of coral and the development of richer food and habitat sources for other sea life.